 Previously assessed FTD penalty.
-If line 17 reflects overreported tax and the IRS previously assessed a failure-to-deposit (FTD) penalty, you may be able to reduce the penalty.
-For more information, see the instructions for Form
+If line 17 reflects overreported tax and the IRS previously assessed an FTD penalty, you may be able to reduce the penalty.
+For more information, see the instructions for Form 945-A.

 Part 4: Explain Your Corrections for This Year.